minecraft-essentials/.github/profile/readme.md

 # Minecraft Essentials

-A Package that gives all Minecraft client essentials.
+A Package that gives all Minecraft client launchers essentials.